dntstck/blog/development/vim-for-development.md

 <h1 id="vim-for-development"><em>.vimrc</em></h1>

-<p>What we have done so far is no mean feat and now we can start adding plugins, I have set up a .vimrc already for you to install as I appreciate that we've done a lot of typing so far. the .vimrc file is your "main base" for configuring vim, any keybindings, plugins or behaviours you want vim to do will be written in here and there is a lot to go over in it, so I have attached a sample .vimrc you can <a href="/development/vimrc">download</a> that I have pre configured, it contains vundle, YCM, a theme and a few simple plugins to get you started.<br/>
+<p>What we have done so far is no mean feat and now we can start adding plugins, I have set up a .vimrc already for you to install as I appreciate that we've done a lot of typing so far. the .vimrc file is your "main base" for configuring vim, any keybindings, plugins or behaviours you want vim to do will be written in here and there is a lot to go over in it, so I have attached a sample .vimrc you can <a href="/development/vimrc.txt">download</a> that I have pre configured, it contains vundle, YCM, a theme and a few simple plugins to get you started.<br/>
- Simply copy it to your home folder, open vim and run :PluginInstall, and it will install.
+ Simply copy it to your home folder, rename it and remove the .txt extension then open vim and run :PluginInstall, and it will install.
 F2 and F3 will toggle the tree and tagbar.
 Feel free to remap them and feel free to look through the vimrc itself, you'll be looking at it a lot until you get your vim setup polished.
 Remember, if you add any plugins to the vimrc you will need to execute :PluginInstall to install them.
 Any other settings such as keybindings or other vim settings are applied automatically on boot. </p>

 <h1 id="vim-for-development"><em>Going forward</em></h1>
 <p>Well, that's us done!
 Vim is built from source, YCM is installed, we have a nice theme, a few keybindings have been remapped and a couple of plugins to get started.
 You're probably wondering where to go from here and we haven't really touched the surface with vim; all we have done is built it from source and installed a few plugins.
 There is so much I haven't covered and can't without us going down several rabbit holes.
 However, we have got a good basis here and honestly, the best way to go forward is to boot up vim and start coding.